arturmpinho/coffeeinsider/README.md

 The navigation will be supported in all devices with a Floating Action Button (FAB) instead of using a navigation bar.

 This option allows the user to navigate across multiple pages via an intuitive option that accompanies the user through all its navigation and, at the same time, saves some real-estate.

+#### ***Landing page***

+The landing page merely displays the title of the website with a small introductory paragraph.

+This is followed by a giant centered radial FAB, that includes a menu with internal links to the other pages, each one with a representative icon.

+On the bottom of the page, a footer is displayed with the company contacts and social links.

 [[Back to top]](#table-of-contents)